 Secrets is more exclusive, designed more for that ultra-high-end, all-inclusive romantic escape.
 You’d definitely consider Secrets more for a honeymoon or special getaway with your better half.

 There are also a couple of honorable mentions to discuss here.
-One if an all-inclusive resort with an adult-only section, and the other is an meal-inclusive, adult-only boutique option.
+One is an all-inclusive resort with an adult-only section, and the other is a meal-inclusive, adult-only boutique option.

 And this place is situated on one of the best beaches in Costa Rica.
-Many say Conchal Beach is the best beach in Costa Rica.
+Many would even say Conchal Beach is the best beach in Costa Rica.